userfront/guide/all/guide/toolkit/signup.md

 In order for the signup form to work properly, it should be located at the same domain as your "logged in" pages.

 :::tip
-For your live sites, always use `https://` (also called SSL).
+For your live website, always use `https://` (also called SSL).
 :::

 ## Redirection

 When a user signs up, they are redirected to the URL of your choice.
-The default is `/dashboard`, but you can change it in your account's settings.
+The default is `/dashboard`, but you can change it in your account's Settings > **After-signup path**.

-When defined as a relative path like `/dashboard`, the user will be redirected whatever domain the form is on, plus that path.
+Upon signing up, the user will be redirected whatever domain the form is on, plus the After-signup path.

 For example, if the signup form is at `https://example.com/features`, then the user will be redirected to `https://example.com/dashboard` upon sign up.